-- Always use the LITE position when igniting the top burners and make sure the burners have ignited. - Never leave the surface burners unattended at high flame settings.
+- Always use the LITE position (on models with electronic ignition) or the HI position (on models with standing pilots) when igniting the top burners and make sure the burners have ignited. - Never leave the surface burners unattended at high flame settings.
 Boilovers cause smoking and greasy spillovers that may catch on fire. - Adjust the top burner flame size so it does not extend beyond the edge of the cookware.
-Excessive flame is hazardous.

-- Use only dry pot holders-moist or damp pot holders on hot surfaces may result in burns from steam. - Do not let pot holders come near open flames when lifting cookware.
-Do not use a towel or other bulky cloth in place of a pot holder. - To minimize the possibility of burns, ignition of flammable materials and spillage, turn cookware handles toward the side or back of the range without letting them extend over adjacent burners. - Always turn the surface burners to OFF before removing cookware or the griddle. - Carefully watch foods being fried at a high flame setting. - Never block the vents (air openings) of the range.
+Excessive flame is hazardous. - Use only dry pot holders-moist or damp pot holders on hot surfaces may result in burns from steam. - Do not let pot holders come near open flames when lifting cookware.
+Do not use a towel or other bulky cloth in place of a pot holder. - To minimize the possibility of burns, ignition of flammable materials and spillage, turn cookware handles toward the side or back of the range without letting them extend over adjacent burners. - Always turn the surface burners to OFF before removing cookware. - Carefully watch foods being fried at a high flame setting. - Never block the vents (air openings) of the range.
 They provide the air inlet and outlet that are necessary for the range to operate properly with correct combustion.
-Air openings are located at the rear of the cooktop, at the top and bottom of the oven door, and at the bottom of the range under the broiler compartment.
+Air openings are located in the following places: - -Oven vent at the rear of the cooktop. - -Air intake under the broiler drawer. - -Air vent at the top of the oven door. - Do not lift the cooktop on sealed burner models.
+Lifting the cooktop can lead to damage and improper operation of the range.

-Do not use a wok if the wok has a round metal ring that is placed over the burner grate to support the wok.
+- Do not use a wok on models with sealed burners if the wok has a round metal ring that is placed over the burner grate to support the wok.
 This ring acts as a heat trap, which may damage the burner grate and burner head.
 Also, it may cause the burner to work improperly.
-This may cause a carbon monoxide level above that allowed by standards, resulting in a health hazard.

-- Foods for frying should be as dry as possible.
+This may cause a carbon monoxide level above that allowed by standards, resulting in a health hazard. - Foods for frying should be as dry as possible.
 Frost on frozen foods or moisture on fresh foods can cause hot fat to bubble up and over the sides of the pan. - Use the least possible amount of fat for effective shallow or deep fat frying.
 Filling the pan too full of fat can cause spillovers when food is added. - If a combination of oils or fats will be used in frying, stir together before heating or as fats melt slowly. - Always heat fat slowly and watch as it heats. - Use a deep-fat thermometer whenever possible to prevent overheating fat beyond the smoking point. - Never try to move a pan of hot fat, especially a deep fat fryer.
-Wait until the fat is cool. - Use proper pan size.
+Wait until the fat is cool. - When using glass cookware, make sure it is designed for top-of-range cooking. - Use proper pan size.
 Avoid pans that are unstable or easily tipped.
 Select cookware having flat bottoms large enough to properly contain food and avoid boilovers and spillovers and large enough to cover burner grates.
 This will both save cleaning time and prevent hazardous accumulations of food, since heavy spattering or spillovers left on the range can ignite.
-Use pans with handles that can be easily grasped and will remain cool. - Do not lift the cooktop.
-Lifting the cooktop can lead to damage and improper operation of the range.
+Use pans with handles that can be easily grasped and will remain cool. - · Keep all plastics away from the top burners. - Do not leave plastic items on the cooktop-they may melt if left too close to the vent.